Francesco Alidosi: Death

 On 24 May 1511, the duke had an audience with the Pope.
 He was reproached sourly and exited with eight of his faithful.
 He went to the lodgings of Cardinal Alidosi, who was staying with Cardinal Marco Vigerio della Rovere, near the church of San Vitale in Ravenna.
 At the same time, the cardinal, accompanied by his guard, was heading out for the apartments of the Pope, who had invited him to supper.
 The cardinal saluted the Duke, and a youngster in the Duke's retinue dismounted his horse angrily and advanced towards the cardinal.
 Taking the bridle of the mule that the cardinal was riding, he stabbed the cardinal in the side.
 The cardinal fell off the mule, and once on the ground, a captain cut the cardinal's cheek and one of his ears with a dagger, while Filippo Doria struck a mortal blow in his head.

-One historian notes, "'A favourite has no friends,' -- particularly a favourite of the type of Alidosi -- so that many persons, including the Legate's own servants, looked on unconcernedly upon this murder of an unpopular Churchman in broad daylight."
+Herbert Vaughan notes, "'A favourite has no friends,' -- particularly a favourite of the type of Alidosi -- so that many persons, including the Legate's own servants, looked on unconcernedly upon this murder of an unpopular Churchman in broad daylight."

 The cardinal's remains were honoured by Pope Julius II with solemn exequies in the cathedral of Ravenna, where they were interred.
 When the cathedral was demolished in 1745, Gaspare Desiderio Martinetti, a physician, gave the cardinal's skull to the Benedictines of San Vitale, so that it would not get mixed with other bones.
 From them, it passed to the Classense Library and was exposed to the public.
 Later, the legate, Cardinal Agostino Rivarola, had it removed and reinterred.
 From a recognition made on 20 June 1968, the traces of cleaving that he received on the head could still be noticed.
 In the cathedral of Imola, there is a cenotaph surmounted by the effigy of the cardinal in a bas-relief, and under it, a marble plaque that remembers him and others of his family.